G1.1 Ethical Practice

 7. Create a work environment that promotes collaboration with key partners serving mutual clients to ensure services are streamlined, efficient, and in the best interest of clients, and that communication among professionals supports the delivery of high-quality services to families;

-9. Communicate, explain, and apply legislation, agency policies, and administrative decisions necessary for them and for their supervisees to perform their work competently;
+9. Communicate, explain, and apply legislation, agency policies, and administrative decisions necessary for them and for their staff to perform their work competently;

-11. Provide necessary training and guidance when supervisees’ personal or cultural differences could result in biased or discriminatory professional intervention with a particular individual or group;
+11. Provide necessary training and guidance when staffs’ personal or cultural differences could result in biased or discriminatory professional intervention with a particular individual or group;

-12. Consult with supervisees and help with remedial action if they have knowledge of the supervisees’ impairment due to personal problems, mental health problems, or substance abuse;
+12. Consult with staff and help with remedial action if they have knowledge of the supervisees’ impairment due to personal problems, mental health problems, or substance abuse;

-13. Evaluate supervisees fairly and objectively on clearly stated criteria, sharing opinions about the supervisees’ performance in an ongoing manner;
+13. Evaluate staff fairly and objectively on clearly stated criteria, sharing opinions about the supervisees’ performance in an ongoing manner;

-14. Take appropriate steps to terminate the employment of supervisees who are not competent and are not likely to become competent;
+14. Take appropriate steps to terminate the employment of staff who are not competent and are not likely to become competent;

 15. Respond to the public in ways that are complete, truthful, clear and easy to understand;